lorenmt/mtan/README.md

 ### Other Notices
 1. The provided code is highly optimised.
 If you find any unusual behaviour, please post an issue or directly contact my email below.
 2. Training the provided code will present a slightly better performance than the reported result in the paper.
 If you want to compare any model in the paper, please run the model directly with your own training strategies (learning rate, optimiser, etc), whilst keeping all models with the consistent training strategies to ensure fairness.
-3. From my personal experience, building a better architecture is always more useful than finding a better task-weighting in multi-task learning.
+3. From my personal experience, building a better architecture is always more helpful than finding a better task weighting in multi-task learning.

 ## Citation
 If you found this code/work to be useful in your own research, please considering citing the following: